nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### `help` for specific commands

-To see the help menu for a specific command instead of the longer help command or to find out more about a command, you can do so by typing `help COMMAND`.
+To see a shorter help menu for a specific command instead of the longer help command or to find out more about a command, you can do so by typing `help COMMAND`.
 The below is a list of commands that you can use with `help`.